SciCatProject/scicat-backend-next/README.md

 ### Published data configuration

 Providing a file called _publishedDataConfig.json_ at the root of the project, locally or in the container, will be automatically loaded into the application configuration service under property called `publishedDataConfig`.
-It will be used for published data metadata form generation in the frotnend and metadata validation in publication and registration of the published data.
+It will be used for published data metadata form generation in the frontend and metadata validation in publication and registration of the published data.

 The `publishedDataConfig.json.example` file in the root directory showcases the example of configuration structure for published data metadata.